 The debates brought out two founding principles so as to put artificial intelligence at the service of humans.
 Those principles could be asserted as a new set of principles and fundamental rights in the digital era, new “system rights” which could be set up at the core of the international governance of the Internet:

-- A principle of loyalty applied to all sorts of algorithms which takes into account not only their personal outcomes but their collective ones as well.
-In other words, each algorithm – whatever it deals with personal data or not – should be loyal towards its users, not only as consumers but also as citizens, or even as collectives, communities who can also be significantly impacted by these technologies.
+- A principle of fairness applied to all sorts of algorithms which takes into account not only their personal outcomes but their collective ones as well.
+In other words, each algorithm – whatever it deals with personal data or not – should be fair towards its users, not only as consumers but also as citizens, or even as collectives, communities who can also be significantly impacted by these technologies.
 The users’ interest must prevail in any case.
-For instance, the concept of “loyalty” appears as particularly relevant when it comes to thinking about the impact of the social media on the public sphere in our democracies (segmentation of the body politic through informational personalization), or the collateral outcomes of “predictive policing” algorithms on communities and neighborhoods.
+For instance, the concept of “fairness” appears as particularly relevant when it comes to thinking about the impact of the social media on the public sphere in our democracies (segmentation of the body politic through informational personalization), or the collateral outcomes of “predictive policing” algorithms on communities and neighborhoods.

 The report adds some organizational principles regarding algorithmic systems’ ability to be understood and held responsible, as well as the nature of human intervention in decision making.